 During his reign, art, literature and architecture prospered.
 He was responsible for the gardens of Shalimar in Srinagar.

 Shah Jahan (January 5, 1592 – January 22, 1666)

 Surely the most famous Mughal emperor in the West.
 His love for his wife, Mumtaz Mahal, caused him to built the Taj Mahal, the most beautiful monument in the world and a symbol of the country.
 He also built Jama Masjid of Delhi, the largest mosque in India as well as the fort and gardens of Lahore.

-During his reign the empire grows towards south, thanks to his son Aurangzeb who took Daulatabad in 1633 to grow his empire.
+During his reign the empire grows towards south, thanks to his son Aurangzeb who took Daultabad in 1633 to grow his empire.